openedx/edx-platform/docs/en_us/developers/source/public_sandboxes.rst

    dashboard page to set your language.
 However, when viewing Studio or when viewing the site logged-out, the site will use your browser preference to pick which language to display, so make sure your browser is set to the language you're translating to.
+See `this page on changing browser language
+   <http://www.wikihow.com/Change-Your-Browser's-Language>`_ if you need help.

+   Note that we recommend users utilize Chrome or Firefox when using the edX courseware.

 #.
 To see a normal edX instance in English (useful for comparing), switch your
    language to English, or visit the `edx.org Sandbox`_.

 #.
-At the moment, the side does not properly work for languages with an ``@``
+At the moment, the site does not properly work for languages with an ``@``
    symbol in the language code, so for now, those languages cannot use the sandbox.